s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 How do we identify which byte of our input chunk is which decimal place?
 A look-up table.
 The mapping from the byte of an input chunk to its decimal place is determined by just two things: the location of newlines in the chunk and the length of the leftmost number in the previous chunk.
 In other words in a chunk like "???\n??\n???" that follows "???\n???\n???", the first byte is always the 3rd decimal place, then the 2nd, etc., and the last byte is always the 4th decimal place, because it follows a number with 3 digits in the previous chunk.

 That's the high level, but of course the details of the implementation matter a lot too, so let's look at the source code.
+This is the meat of the post, I've commented the code extensively to explain how it works and why it works that way.
+It might be hard to read on a phone, in which case I recommend bookmarking it and reading it on desktop later.

 ```cpp
 // First, the variables and constants we'll need: